-Store at room temperature between 20 to 25 degrees C (68 to 77 degrees F).
+Store between 15 and 25 degrees C (59 to 77 degrees F).
 Protect from light.
-Throw away any unused medicine after the expiration date.
+Keep the container tightly closed.
+Throw away any unused drug after the expiration date.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 an unusual or allergic reaction to sulfamethoxazole, trimethoprim, sulfa drugs, other drugs, foods, dyes, or preservatives

 What should I watch for while using this medicine?